serhatgktp/amorr/doc/sprint1/sprint1.md

 - Learn important tools/frameforks.
 - Create a functioning website using which a user can log in, sign-up, and see static pages such as "About Us", "Contact Us", and "FAQs" with and without logging in.
+- Have a functioning navigation bar to go from one page to another.

 ---